 Often, limited time (6 months, usually) offers appear on the Visa Signature page.
 These can range across a number of industries, but as of this writing, offers at the Conrad Miami for a 4th night free, 10% off Super Shuttle, 20% off Lenovo computers, VIP treatment at Orange County’s South Coast Plaza are just some of the offers available.
 Check before you book to see if your hotel or hotel chain is offering limited time discount.

 The last few summers, Visa Signature & Fandango have teamed up to give cardholders a free movie ticket after purchasing a movie ticket.

 What Cards are Available in the Visa Signature Family?

 As stated earlier, many cards that may already be in your wallet qualify for the above benefits.
 These include:

-One of the best travel cards on the market, with transfer partners like airlines (Southwest, United, British Airways, Etc.), Hotels (IHG, Hyatt), and rail partners (Amtrak), this card is incredibly flexible.
-And, with a sign-up bonus of 40,000 miles, it’s a great way to get closer to a free vacation!
+One of the best travel cards on the market, with transfer partners like airlines (Southwest, United, British Airways, etc.) and Hotels (IHG, Hyatt), this card is incredibly flexible.
+And, with a sign-up bonus of 60,000 miles after spending $4,000 in the first 3 months of account opening, it’s a great way to get closer to a free vacation!

 Great benefits, including its categories of “5% cashback,” which change every quarter.
 If you have a Chase Sapphire card, that “cashback” becomes Ultimate Rewards points.